6.2 Consultation within government

 PSC must be consulted on issues relating to the management and governance of the Queensland public sector, including proposals involving:

-- any other matter relating to the statutory function of the Public Service Commission.
+• any other matter relating to the statutory function of the Public Sector Commission.

 Financial considerations

-The Treasury Department has the responsibility to advise government on the financial and budgetary implications of all Cabinet documents.
-Therefore, all Cabinet proposals with financial implications, whether implicit or explicit, direct or indirect, must be the subject of consultation with the Treasury Department as early as possible during their development.
+QT has responsibility to advise government on the financial and budgetary implications of all Cabinet documents.
+Therefore, all Cabinet proposals with financial implications, whether implicit or explicit, direct or indirect, must be the subject of consultation with QT as early as possible during their development.

-For appointments to government bodies, Treasury Department should be consulted, through the Treasury CLLO, in relation to Significant Appointments to companies and funding and remuneration as part of the ‘public interest case’ (refer to Chapter 5.1.7 Significant Appointment and to the Public Interest Map policy at the Department of the Premier and Cabinet's website).
+For appointments to Government bodies, QT should be consulted, through the Treasury CLLO, in relation to Significant Appointments to companies and funding and remuneration as part of the public interest case (refer to 5.1.1.6 Significant Appointment and to the Public Interest Map policy at the DPC’s website).

-In drafting CBRC submissions with financial implications, originating agencies must consult closely with the Treasury Department and agree to costing information that is to be included in the submission.
-Where the submission arises or follows on from earlier CBRC consideration, and costing information has been amended since the original submission, it must be agreed with the Treasury Department, and a comprehensive explanation on the changes made should be outlined in the submission.
+In drafting CBRC submissions with financial implications, originating agencies must consult closely with QT and agree to costing information that is to be included in the submission.
+Where the submission arises or follows on from earlier CBRC consideration, and costing information has been amended since the original submission, it must be agreed with QT, and a comprehensive explanation on the changes made should be outlined in the submission.

-CBRC will not consider the proposal if prior agreement of the Treasury Department to financial information has not been received and reflected in a proposed submission.
+CBRC will not consider the proposal if prior agreement of QT to financial information has not been received and reflected in a proposed submission.

 Office of Best Practice Regulation